A Primer on Identity Theft & Fraud

 In Colorado, a range of illegal actions can lead to a fraud charge.
 Fraud is considered a “white-collar crime,” which is defined as an act of deception to secure unlawful or unfair financial or personal gain.
 A fraudulent act can lead to both criminal and civil charges.
 In cases of high-value losses, the damaged party may have the right to seek restitution through civil court.

-There are five element to prove a person guilty of fraud:
+There are five elements to prove a person guilty of fraud:

 - The accused person misrepresented a material fact.